 JWT Claims

-JWT (“jot”) is a set of claims.
+The JWT is a set of claims (data).
 Claims are definitions about a certain party or object.

-Some are part of the spec and other are user defined.
-Spec:
+Some claims are part of the spec and other are user defined.
+However, it is worth mentioning that none are required for JWT itself.
+The spec defines the following:

 JWS

+The last part of the JWT is its signature, which is computed based on the JWT’s header, payload, and a secret signing key, using the algorithm specified in the header.
 When a JWT is signed, it is represented as a JWS.
 The signature is part of the JWS structure.
 The signature is the third element.
 This element appears after the last dot (.) in the compact serialization form.
-It provides the data integrity.
+It provides the data integrity - if the data in header, payload or signature is changed, then the signature itself won’t match, therefore enabling the detection of manipulation.

 JWT vs JWS